Meaning of green in ancient Egypt

 The Turquoise and gold bracelet found on the wrist of Queen Zer is the oldest piece of stone jewellery so far discovered, dating from around 5500 BC.
 Turquoise was mined in Sinai and its blue colour symbolised fertility, good luck, and protection against the evil eye.
 The Egyptians also used glazed quartz to great effect creating brilliant shades of green.

-In the Book of the Dead, the deceased is described as a falcon with wings of green stone.
+In the Book of the Dead, the deceased is described as a falcon with wings of green stone and in the Pyramid Texts Horus is described as"Lord of the Green Stone".
 Because of this connection with Horus (the hawk god) the "Eye of Heru" amulet, which offered protection and healing, was often green.
 During the mummification process the heart was left in the body and a green heart scarab was placed over it to magically protect it from damage.